konglongteng/action-recognition-visual-attention/util/README.md

+###code for features is in the extractfeat directory, we use caffe and googlenet
 ### Data Format
 The `train_features.h5` file is an HDF5 file with `DATATYPE H5T_IEEE_F32LE` and its `DATASPACE` is `SIMPLE { ( #frames, 7*7*1024 ) / ( H5S_UNLIMITED, H5S_UNLIMITED ) }` and `DATASET "features"`.